 Prof Shanaya Rathod, Consultant Psychiatrist & Director of Research at Southern Health said:

 “The global impact of COVID 19 will be felt by us for a long time.
 Our study aims to investigate the psychological impact of COVID 19 on general population, healthcare workers, patients with COVID and individuals with vulnerabilities.”

-The study is linked to the Medical Research Council global health research programme led by the Portsmouth-Brawijaya Centre for Global Health, Population, and Policy, University of Portsmouth and involves a whole range of partners across the NHS.
-This includes large organisations such as the Royal Free Hospital in London as well as local colleagues from Portsmouth Hospitals, Solent NHS Trust and Hampshire Hospitals.
-Mirroring the truly global scale of the pandemic, the study is also being shared by partners across the world, including, Pakistan, India, Bangladesh, Singapore, Egypt and Bahrain amongst others.
+The study is linked to the Medical Research Council global health research programme led by the Portsmouth-Brawijaya Centre for Global Health, Population, and Policy, University of Portsmouth, the study involves a whole range of partners across the NHS.
+This includes local colleagues from Portsmouth Hospitals, University Hospital Southampton, Solent NHS Trust and Hampshire Hospitals.
+Mirroring the truly global scale of the pandemic, the study is also being shared by partners across the world, including, Canada, India, Greece, Singapore and Holland amongst others.
 The study aims to not only look at how the virus has impacted on our own mental health across the UK but then compare it to others from different countries.

 Professor Rathod added: “The global platform and use of validated questionnaires allows the study to assess the wider impact of culture, political landscapes and impact of different responses in different countries.
 As a result we will be able to understand and strengthen our ongoing responses and those for any future crisis.”

 With Over 55 sites across the UK and dozens across the globe either already running the survey, in the process of setting it up, or expressing their interest, it is hoped the study will provide researchers and the NHS with much wider view of how the pandemic has affected people.
 This data can then be used to adapt and improve our responses to future crisis, allowing a more personalised approach to psychological support.